GeminiDRSoftware/GHOSTDR/ghostdr/docs/usermanuals/GHOST_UsersManual/recipes.rst

     typewalk --dir <path_to>/data_folder

-This informs the reduction framework to run the ``reduceG`` GHOST recipe on them. which should run to at least the ``flatCorrect`` step now that you have dark and bias calibration frames (for the moment, we have commented the remaining steps out of the ``reduceG`` recipe so it will complete successfully)::
+This informs the reduction framework to run the ``reduce`` GHOST recipe on them. which should run to at least the ``flatCorrect`` step now that you have dark and bias calibration frames (for the moment, we have commented the remaining steps out of the ``reduce`` recipe so it will complete successfully)::

     reduce --drpkg ghostdr <path_to>/data_folder/obj95_1.0_std_1x1_red.fits